allan9595/project8_task_auth/Readme.md

 Then "composer update"

-Create a file called .env under /inc, the type in SECRET_KEY = YOUR_SECURE_KEY
+Create a file called .env under /inc, then typing in SECRET_KEY = YOUR_SECURE_KEY

 For easier signup process, please use "hardtocracK123$321" as the example password